Fantasmic!

-Fantasmic! is a nighttime show at Disneyland and Disney's Hollywood Studios.
+Fantasmic! is a nighttime show at Disneyland and Disney’s Hollywood Studios.
 The show formerly operated at Tokyo DisneySea.
-It features fireworks, characters, live actors, water effects, pyrotechnics, lasers, music, audio-animatronics, searchlights, decorated boat floats, and mist screen projections.
-The narrative of Fantasmic! is a voyage through Mickey Mouse's imagination that culminates in a battle against the Disney Villains.
+It features fireworks, characters, live actors, water effects, pyrotechnics, lasers, music, audio-animatronics, searchlights, decorated boat floats and mist screen projections.
+The narrative of Fantasmic! is a voyage through Mickey Mouse’s imagination that culminates in a battle against the Disney Villains.

 Fantasmic! originated at Disneyland in 1992 after Walt Disney Creative Entertainment was asked to create a nighttime spectacular involving water and fireworks to reinvigorate the space in front of the Rivers of America.
-The area was reworked, including terracing the walkways to accommodate viewing and modifying part of Tom Sawyer Island to allow the show's staged live action segments.
-The producers employed the resources of Walt Disney Feature Animation and Walt Disney Imagineering.
+The area was reworked, including terracing the walkways to accommodate viewing and modifying part of Tom Sawyer Island to allow the show’s staged live action segments.
+The producers employed the resources of Walt Disney Imagineering and Walt Disney Animation Studios.

-A second version featuring new scenes opened at Disney's Hollywood Studios in 1998, and a third version premiered at Tokyo DisneySea in 2011, replacing BraviSEAmo!.
-An updated version of Disneyland's Fantasmic! debuted in 2017, featuring a re-recorded soundtrack in addition to new scenes, lighting, choreography and costumes.
+A second version featuring new scenes opened at Disney’s Hollywood Studios six years later in 1998 as part of a Sunset Boulevard expansion.
+A third version premiered at Tokyo DisneySea in 2011, replacing BraviSEAmo!.
+An updated version of Disneyland’s Fantasmic! debuted in 2017, featuring a re-recorded soundtrack in addition to new scenes, lighting, choreography and costumes.
 A third version premiered at Disneyland in 2022 with new clouded lasers and searchlights in the viewing area.
-A revamped version premiered at Disney's Hollywood Studios in 2022, with new scenes and special effects, which is part of Walt Disney World's 50th Anniversary celebration.
-A fourth version premiered at Disneyland in 2023 with new characters appearing in the finale and special effects, which is part of the Disney 100 Years of Wonder celebration.
+A revamped version premiered at Disney’s Hollywood Studios in 2022 with new scenes and special effects.
+After a fire destroyed the animatronic dragon in April 2023, a fourth version premiered at Disneyland in May 2024 with a new Maleficent and Sorcerer Mickey battle sequence.

 Disneyland version

-Synopsis

 Fantasmic! takes place on the waters of the Rivers of America at Disneyland and on a stage across the waterway on Tom Sawyer Island.